-The Medium Term Financial Strategy (MTFS) is the Council's key General Fund financial planning document and sets out the Council's strategic approach to the management of the General Fund including Council tax levels, capital funding and treasury management.
+The Medium-Term Financial Strategy (MTFS) is the Council's key General Fund financial planning document and sets out the Council's strategic approach to the management of the General Fund including Council tax levels, capital funding and treasury management.
 This strategy underpins the Council's key priorities for Stevenage as set out in the FTFC agenda and other strategic documents of the Council.
 The key aim of the Strategy is to facilitate the Council in achieving the outcomes set out in those documents, by setting out MTFS principles, which generates the need for financial security targets, identifies financial pressures and any additional resources for priorities to ensure the Council has a financially sustainable plan.

-The CFO continues to assess the financial impact of the pandemic.
-As a result of the government restrictions in response to the pandemic there has been significant impact on the Council's income, expenditure and cash flow.
-The projected gap between government funding and losses has necessitated the MTFS to be regularly reviewed and updated.
+The Council's Chief Financial Officer continues to assess the financial impact of the pandemic.
+As a result of the government restrictions in response to the pandemic there has been significant impact on the Council's income, expenditure, and cash flow.
+The projected gap between government funding and losses has necessitated the MTFS to be regularly reviewed and updated over the last few years.
 Members approved financial resilience measures which have improved General Fund balances for this and future financial years.

-The Housing Revenue Account (HRA) Business Plan is the Council's 30 year strategic plan for managing and maintaining its housing stock.
-It sets out the Council's short-to-medium term plans and priorities for its housing management services and provides a long term perspective on stock investment and financial plan.
-The Council's HRA Medium Term Financial Strategy looks at these plans over a five year horizon in greater detail setting out the principles which generates the need for Financial Security targets.
-The Housing Revenue Account Business Plan is currently under review to ensure a balanced HRA financial plan for the next 30 years and to ensure there are sufficient HRA funds to support the Council's Housebuilding and Acquisitions Programme.
-The outcome of this review will be reported to Executive in 2022.
+The Housing Revenue Account (HRA) Business Plan is the Council's 30-year strategic plan for managing and maintaining its housing stock.
+It sets out the Council's short-to-medium term plans and priorities for its housing management services and provides a long-term perspective on stock investment and financial plan.
+The Council's HRA Medium Term Financial Strategy looks at these plans over a five-year horizon in greater detail setting out the principles which generates the need for Financial Security targets.
+The Housing Revenue Account Business Plan is currently under review to ensure a balanced HRA financial plan for the next 30 years and to ensure there are Page 74 sufficient HRA funds to support the Council's Housebuilding and Acquisitions Programme.
+Changes are required due to a number of new government policies affecting Housing providers, for example regarding the decent homes standard and building regulations, overall regulation of the sector and compliance requirements, and environmental improvements, like decarbonisation of the housing stock.
+The outcome of this review will be reported to Executive in 2023.

-A five year Housing Asset Management Strategy and action plan for implementation of the strategy over the five years of the Plan was approved in March 2019.
+A five-year Housing Asset Management Strategy and action plan for implementation of the strategy over the five years of the Plan was approved in March 2019.
 The Strategy sets out the underlying principles which sit behind excellent asset management and the key strategic projects and programmes to ensure the Council derives maximum value for its assets whilst providing high quality homes for its tenants.
-The strategy allows the Council to meet its strategic goals of having fit for purpose, safe, well maintained and well-presented housing stock, with a view to optimising housing development opportunities where appropriate.
+The strategy allows the Council to meet its strategic goals of having fit for purpose, safe, well maintained, and well-presented housing stock, with a view to optimising housing development opportunities where appropriate.

-The Council also has a five year Capital Strategy.
+The Council also has a five-year Capital Strategy.
 The purpose of the Capital Strategy is to show how the Council determines its priorities for capital investment, how much it can afford to borrow and sets out any associated risks.
 All capital schemes are regularly reviewed and prioritised to determine whether they should be included in the Capital Strategy.
 The Officers' Capital Group ensures that effective arrangements are in place for the design and delivery of capital projects.